Hisyeo/Hisyeo.github.io/docs/intro.md

 considered an *exception* to the neutrality principle in order to give enough leverage to the other guiding principles.
-That said, the grammar helps to make Hisyëö less ambiguous overall which supports the neutrality principle indirectly.
+That said, the grammar helps to make Hisyëö less ambiguous overall which supports the neutrality principle indirectly in some ways.
-- **Succinctness**, words are kept to a minimum where possible but information density is strongly emphasized so that the language can still be used for translations of popular media.
+- **Succinctness**, words are kept to a minimum where possible but information density is strongly emphasized so that the language can still be used for translations of scientific and artistic media.
 This principle is not the same as the more strict principle of *minimalism* in that it is meant to allow for including singular words from (1) concepts that appear in a multitude of conversations and (2) concepts that would need complex nested clauses that can otherwise derail a sentence from comprehension due to the added working memory to develop an understanding of the sentence.
 - **Expressivity**, the language is designed to be highly expressive in its word and grammar choices.
 With around 800 words, there's a lot more ways to express feelings, emotions, objects, actions and anything else you can think of.
 The